software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 Step 4: Manual Grading by Expert Software Architects

-- The **Aptitude Manual Grader (Microservice)** is used by expert software architects to manually grade short-answer responses.
+- Expert software architects use the **Aptitude Manual Grader (Microservice)** to manually grade short-answer responses.
 - The experts review the answers and assign appropriate scores.
 - Once graded, the scores are updated in the **Aptitude Test Grades (DB)**.